Our offer is only for you if you are of legal age. Please confirm that you are at least 18 years old to proceed.

 This way, the social session feeling remains, while carbon monoxide and other combustion substances are significantly reduced and the addiction potential overall is lower.
 In general, though: any use is worse than no use.

-Since 2025, it’s no longer just “hookah vs. vape,” but a three-way comparison:
+Meanwhile, it’s no longer just “hookah vs. vape,” but a three-way comparison:

 If you want to enjoy hookah with as low a harmful-substance and addiction profile as possible, one realistic best-practice combo is: